-Woman Re-Arrested for 2014 Death of Customer During Botched Cosmetic Procedure
+UPDATE: Massage Therapist Gets Prison Time For Fatal Cosmetic Procedure at Long Beach Salon

 About a year after Suarez’s death, her husband filed a wrongful death suit against the salon and Slaughter.

-The suit alleged that Suarez went into the salon on February 12 and was injected with "controlled substances" by Slaughter in a room the massage therapist rented at the salon to perform her advertised "vampire facelift" services, as well as other cosmetic procedures she was not licensed to perform.
+The suit alleged that Suarez went into the salon on February 12 to augment her buttocks and was injected with "controlled substances" by Slaughter in a room the massage therapist rented at the salon to perform her advertised "vampire facelift" services, as well as other cosmetic procedures she was not licensed to perform.

 The investigation remains ongoing.